 Uses with Cloud Storage

-The following features use Cloud Storage service accounts:
+The following features use an automatic Cloud Storage service account:

 - Performing Storage Transfer Service transfers.